 - Add chicken broth and spaghetti sauce to a large pot and bring it to a boil on medium high heat.

-- Add the chicken breasts.
-Once the pot comes a boil, reduce the head to low to medium heat and bring it to a simmer.
+- Next, add the chicken breasts.
+Once the pot comes a boil, reduce the heat to low to medium heat and bring it to a simmer.
 Then cover the pot.
 Cook the chicken for 30 minutes (until it reaches an internal temperature of 165F).

 - Lastly, remove the chicken from the sauce and shred it with a knife and fork into bite size pieces.

 - Assemble the spaghetti with the pasta and chicken.
 Top it off with fresh cherry tomatoes and parmesan cheese to your preferred amount.
 Eat and enjoy!